-Some fish are more at risk than others such as betta fish which you can read more about here: What Water To Use For Betta Fish (Benefits & Drawbacks).
+Some fish are more at risk than others, such as betta fish which you can read more about in my article: What Water To Use For Betta Fish.

 Freshwater tropical fish will be more tolerant of distilled water than saltwater fish species because many are used to living in soft water with low mineral content.
 You should still not use pure distilled water for tropical fish to live in because it will pull nutrients away from your fish.
 You should mix distilled water with tap water or other mineral-rich water.

 Distilled water is best to use in small amounts, like small water changes and topping up your tank to offset evaporation.
 There are a few benefits of using distilled water in your fish tank in small amounts, such as:

 - The neutral pH of your distilled water will not upset the current pH value of your water.